wp-plugins/clobber-spam-users/readme.txt

 = Can you add feature X? =

 Send me your idea, and we can have a conversation.
-Of course, everything has a price, and I sell custom versions of all my plugins.

 == Screenshots ==

 1. This is what the Clobber Spam page looks like in the administrative dashboard

 == Change Log ==

+= 0.121030 =

+* Added a handler for posts that are saved with no title

 = 0.121015 =